marcelauliano/MitoHiFi/README.md

 ### Running MitoHifi_v2 with test data

 - Use your singularity container image or have all the dependencies in your path then,
-- Download the data from the exampleFiles folder.
-The fasta and .gb file for NC_016067.1 will be your **-f** and **-g** inputs, respectively.
+- In the exampleFiles folder, the fasta and .gb file for NC_016067.1 will be your **-f** and **-g** inputs, respectively.
 Remember you could have gotten those files with the script findMitoReference.py.
 - Now run the test with the assembled contigs called test.fa

 ```
-'python mitohifi_v2.py -c exampleFiles/test.fa -f exampleFiles/NC_016067.1.fasta -g exampleFiles/NC_016067.1.gb -t 1 -o 5'
+'python mitohifi.py -c exampleFiles/test.fa -f exampleFiles/NC_016067.1.fasta -g exampleFiles/NC_016067.1.gb -t 1 -o 5'

  ```

  ### Outputs

 MitoHifi will produce a series of folders with the results.
-The main result will be in your working folder and it constitutes of:
+The main result will be in your working folder and they are:
 - final_mitogenome.fasta - the final mitochondria circularized and rotated to start at tRNA-Phe
 - final_mitogenome.gb - the final mitochondria annotated in genbank format.
+- contigs_stats.tsv - it will show you the statistics of your assembled mitos such as number of genes, size, if it was circularized or not, if the sequence has frameshifts and etc...
+-
 ## Further outputs

  Folders: